 This did not occur and failure to comply with its own operating standard had catastrophic results.
 If the Company had fully implemented its own procedure, the entire incident would have been avoided.
 Instead, the compounding of multiple failures to properly cut-and-cap the service line, not purging and sealing it, and not removing the portion aboveground created an unsafe and dangerous situation.

-This is a violation of WAC 480-93-180 for not following plans and procedures.

 Delay In Shutting-Off Gas Flow To The Explosion Site – According to the timeline of events following the explosion at 1:43 a.m. on March 9, 2016, the Company attempted to shut-off the gas flow to the explosion site by closing various service line and gas main valves in the streets surrounding the explosion site.
 The first attempt was made at 2:48 a.m. by closing service line valves at various locations around the Greenwood area.
 This step proved unsuccessful and the fire continued to burn.
 The next attempt was to excavate the plastic main near the Greenwood area and squeeze it shut.
 This step was completed at 5:11 a.m. and still proved unsuccessful.
 Subsequently, the Company proceeded to shut-off six gas main valves in sequence in the gas line grid located in the roads surrounding the Greenwood explosion site.
 Ultimately, at 7:28 a.m. the gas flow was stopped and the fire was extinguished at 7:55 a.m., approximately six hours after the explosion.
 Exhibit No. SC-10 provides the PSE data request response with the specific sequence of valve closure and timeline.